Henrique-Potter/check-lin/README.md

 ## Reproducing the results

-The procedure to reproduce the results for all data structure histories is composed of 4 steps:
+The experiment is composed of 5 steps:

-1. **Extract Data sets**: Extract the compressed file ```example/histories.zip``` into the ```example``` folder.
+1. **Extract Data sets**: First, you need to extract the compressed file ```example/histories.zip``` into the ```example``` folder.
 You should have a folder named ``histories`` inside.

-2. **Creating the java execution traces**: We now need to generate java programs that will mimic the execution trace, allowing us to verify for liniarizability.
+2. **Creating the java execution traces**: We now need to generate the java source code that mimics the execution trace defined in the histories folder.
     - Execute the following command to create java files for each trace found at ```example/histories``` (once unzipped).

      ```
      python scripts/main.py -operation sbt_create_tests
      ```

     - This procedure should take about 1 minute.
-    - This step will create the folders (produced, stat, target, project, and results) containing the necessary information to execute and compile the java files.
+    - This step will create the folders (produced, stat, target, project, and results) containing the necessary information to execute and compile the java files in the next step.

-3. **Compiling the generated Java files**: After generating the java files it is necessary to cal `sbt` to compile them as java programs.
+3. **Compiling the generated Java files**: After generating the java files, it is necessary to call `sbt` to compile them as java programs.
     - Execute the following command to compile the previously generated java files.

         ```